7 signs of a controlling person

 It is understandable to want to be in control of your life, and there is a healthy level of control we all must retain in order to direct our lives and pursue our goals and passions.
-However, when the need for control becomes excessive, it can cause more harm than good to your relationships, career and overall sense of well-being.
-If you have reached a point where you are wondering, “Am I controlling?” it is likely you’ve passed the point of healthy control, and your need for control has become toxic.
-As Tony Robbins says, “Changing yourself is the first step in changing anything else.”
-Take action now to learn to let go, and you’ll create the lasting fulfillment you’ve been craving.
+However, if you have reached a point where you are wondering, “Am I controlling?” it’s likely you’ve passed the point of healthy control.
+When the need for control becomes excessive, it can cause more harm than good to your relationships, career and overall sense of well-being.

-Ready to understand the root of your actions?Discover your driving force
+Want to understand the root of your actions?Discover your driving force

-The need for control is rooted in fear and self-doubt.
+When our Six Human Needs are not met, we begin to feel fear and self-doubt.
 Mental health experts report that people resort to controlling behaviors to gain a (temporary) fix for feelings of anxiety.
 The foundational (but likely unconscious) belief runs along the lines of, “If I can control my circumstances so they feel stable and functional, I can finally rest assured that all parts of my life will also run smoothly.”
-In pursuit of this unattainable goal of creating rock-solid security, it’s tempting to try and control everything around you, from your relationships to your finances, and even to other people’s lives.
+In pursuit of this unattainable goal of creating rock-solid security, it’s tempting to want to control everything around you, from your relationships to your finances, and even to other people’s lives.

-You’re a people pleaser
+1. You’re a people pleaser

 You might have learned in childhood that pleasing people is the route to security and contentment.
 However, in adulthood, being too focused on pleasing others is a sure path to disappointment since it’s impossible to please everyone all the time.

+The need for control often manifests in the pursuit of unattainable perfection.
 While it seems to make sense that perfectionism ensures success, the reality is that perfectionism is a double-edged sword, creating illusions of security and self-loathing.
 No matter what you achieve, you find yourself in a no-win bind.

 Here is the great irony of perfectionism: You want perfection so badly that you are overwhelmed by the steps necessary to achieve it.
 You fear displeasing others and the overwhelming workload it would take to achieve the impossible, so you put off any action whatsoever.

-You are critical of others
+4. You are critical of others

 Perfectionism and projection go hand in hand.
-When you are bent on perfection, you’re unable to accept the imperfect parts of yourself which you then project onto others in the form of excessive criticism.
+When you are bent on perfection, you’re unable to accept the imperfect parts of yourself, which you then project onto others in the form of excessive criticism.
 When you’re overly critical of others due to the unreasonable demands you put on yourself, you set your relationships up for failure.

-You only accept the best
+5. You only accept the best

 Look for the ways in which you accept only the best or nothing at all.
 This type of black-or-white thinking fuels maladaptive behaviors that keep you dissatisfied with virtually everything.

-You feel lonely
+6. You feel lonely

 Perfectionism and its companion, self-loathing, can cause us to isolate from others due to a fear of rejection.
 Failing to recognize that the real reason behind our need for control stems not from others’ actions, but from our own lack of self-confidence.
 We become unable to connect with others due to the unreasonable demands we place on them.

-You can’t let mistakes go
+7. You can’t let mistakes go

 You cry over spilt milk and take everything personally, whether or not it has anything to do with you or your performance.
 This approach leads to interpersonal results that will derail almost all your relationships.